Unworkable, Unavoidable, Urgent, Underserved: The 4U Framework for Prioritizing Problems

 The combination of these factors led to Juicero's downfall, highlighting the importance of ensuring a product addresses significant, urgent, and unavoidable problems, and serves an underserved market segment effectively.

 This is just one example of how the 4U Framework can be used to evaluate problems and identify potential pitfalls.
-By considering these four factors, businesses can increase their chances of developing successful solutions that truly meet customer needs.

 At Design Sprint Academy, we help our corporate clients focus and work together using methods like the 4U Framework.
-We even developed a workshop specifically for this purpose (check out the template here in Miro!).
-But to truly understand how it works, let's look at a common challenge faced by many businesses: aligning AI initiatives.

 Imagine a team of executives who want to leverage AI as quickly as possible.
 They're excited about its potential, but struggle to agree on which AI projects to pursue first.
 This lack of alignment can lead to wasted resources, missed opportunities, and frustration among employees.